Fashion is something people either love or hate.

 In the United States, each person owns an average of seven pairs of blue jeans.
 That’s one for every day of the week!

 Men have been wearing shorts for decades, but women were only allowed to wear them in public after World War II.
-One of the main reasons for this was because less fabric was available during the war, so shorts were more cost-effective than pants or skirts.
+One of the main reasons for this was that less fabric was available during the war, so shorts were more cost-effective than pants or skirts.

 The t-shirt is one of the most popular items of clothing in the world, and around two billion of them are sold every single year.